-With a bay famous for resembling a giant swimming pool and pearly, fine sand beaches, the two-kilometer (one-mile) long beach measures 30 meters (98 feet) wide and is bathed by the tranquil, crystal-clear ocean.
+With Banderas Bay (famous for resembling a giant swimming pool) and its pearly fine sand, Guayabitos Mexico boasts a two-kilometer (1.25 mile) stretch of incredible beach.
+Guayabitos beach also measures more than 30 meters (100 feet) wide and is bathed by the tranquil, crystal-clear Pacific Ocean waters.

-This beach is a constant celebration of color and joyous activity; it is common to see children building sand castles, jumping in the gentle surf or playing with their siblings on the shore.
+Guayabitos beach is a constant celebration of color and joyous activity.
+It is common to see children building sand castles, jumping in the gentle surf, and playing with their siblings on these tropical shores.

-You will also find young people playing volleyball or soccer, and entire families gathering together on the ocean shore enjoying traditional Mexican fare and snapping photographs or videotaping the memorable moments of their trip.
+You will also find young people playing volleyball or soccer or enjoying a myriad of water things to do.
+Entire families gather together here on Guayabitos beach to enjoy traditional Mexican fare.
+Locals and visitors alike are snapping photographs or videotaping the memorable moments of their vacation here in Guayabitos Mexico.

-Don’t forget to visit the islands: Isla Coral and Isla Cangrejo, a representative symbol of this destination.
-Here you can admire beautiful natural landscapes close up and gaze upon a variety of birds such as pelicans, seagulls and Blue-Footed Boobies.
-You can also try your hand at scuba diving or snorkeling in the turquoise- blue waters surrounding the islands.
+Don’t forget to visit the islands of Isla Coral and Isla Cangrejo, both representative symbols of Guayabitos Mexico.
+These islands allow you to admire beautiful natural landscapes close up.
+They are a virtual bird watchers paradise allowing you to witness an incredible variety of local and migratory birds including pelicans, seagulls, and Blue-Footed Boobies.
+You can also try your hand at scuba diving or snorkeling in the turquoise-blue waters surrounding Isla Coral and Isla Cangrejo.

-Discover the friendly nature of the people of Guayabitos and the folklore of this destination that borrows its name from the guayabo (guayaba), or guava tree, which grows in this land, long ago discovered by the Spanish and frequented by English and Dutch ships.
+Discover the friendly nature of the people of Guayabitos Mexico.
+Take in the folklore of this vacation destination that borrows its name from the guayabo (guayaba), or guava tree.
+The guava tree, which was discovered long ago by the Spanish, grows locally and was used frequented by English and Dutch ships.